erekhinskaya/UAWelcome-graph/README.md

 ## Docker
 You can try out UAWelcome in a Docker container.
-Download the image from TODO, load it and run as shown below.
-You can change app-config.properties to use your Tigergraph instance - see [/Tigergraph] section below
+Download the image from https://github.com/erekhinskaya/UAWelcome-graph, load it and run as shown below.
+You can change app-config.properties to use your Tigergraph instance.

 ```sh
 docker load -i uawelcome.tar